-3 LDCs should document whether they will opt in or out of participating in the field inspection/survey within 5 business days.
+2 LDCs should document whether they will opt in or out of participating in the field inspection/survey within 5 business days.

-4 LDCs should document within 5 business days whether they will opt in or out of participating in the field survey.
+3 LDCs should document within 5 business days whether they will opt in or out of participating in the field survey.

-Activity 1 Performance Timeline (Busi iness Days) Up to 29 poles 30-59 poles 60-200 poles 2 7 Advising timing of construction (in instances where ROP is required) 5 (in advance of start date) 5 (in advance of start date) 5 (in advance of start date) 8 Advising timing of construction (where ROP is not required) 5 5 5 9 Completion of make-ready work Simple 25 Complex 40 Simple 30 Complex 60 Simple 35 Complex 80 10 LDC issues authorization 5 5 5 11 Wireline attachments 12 As-built drawings submitted to LDC Subject to permit validity timelines as stipulated by the LDC 13 LDC conducts post-build inspection Within 120 of receipt of completion notification Within 120 of receipt of completion notification Within 120 of receipt of completion notification 14 LDC closes authorization 20 20 20 NOTE: While the above sets out recommended timelines associated with recommended activies in Table 1, O. Reg 410/22 sets out overall timeframe requirements to complete a wireline pole attachment request from after receiving the writen notice from the Proponent.
-The timelines stipulated in regulation are binding unless the LDC and proponent enter into an agreement that sets out other timelines.
-110 145 215 For work involving more than 200 poles, O.Reg.
-410/22 establishes an overall timeline to complete this work: 215 days plus 2 days for each additional pole.
+Activity 1 Performance Timeline (Business Days) Up to 29 poles 30-59 poles 60-200 poles 500 poles 500 poles (permit submitted after January 1, 2025) Full Pole Loading Structural Analysis 6 LDC issues quote for power make-ready In the instances where there is no make-ready and the permit can be issued at this point, a buffer of 5 business days may be added to this step to issue the permit (as step 9 would no longer apply) 7 Advising timing of construction (in instances where ROP is required) 5 (in advance of start date) 5 (in advance of start date) 5 (in advance of start date) 5 (in advance of start date) 5 (in advance of start date) 8 Advising timing of construction (where ROP is not required) 5 5 5 5 5 9 Completion of make- ready work Simple 25 Simple 30 Simple 35 Simple 60 Simple 55 Complex 40 Complex 60 Complex 80 Complex 145 Complex 130 10 LDC issues authorization 5 5 5 5 5 11 Wireline attachments I I 12 As-built drawings submitted to LDC Subject to permit validity timelines as stipulated by the LDC the LDC 13 LDC conducts post- build inspection Within 120 of receipt of completion notification Within 120 of receipt of completion notification Within 120 of receipt of completion notification Within 120 of receipt of completion notification Within 120 of receipt of completion notification